Hassan-Islam00/f28379d-partitioned-fft-convolution-reverb/docs/README.md

 The ADC DMA fills _Buffer A_ while the CPU processes _Buffer B_; the roles swap every 512 samples.

 ### 2 Uniform Partitioning
 The IR is pre‑split into **P = 12** equal partitions of 512 samples.
-Each partition is zero‑padded to 1024 samples and stored as a complex spectr
+Each partition is zero‑padded to 1024 samples and stored as a complex spectrum

 ### 3 Per‑Block Processing
 ```text